Skip to main content

 No buyoutDefault obligation surviving Arizona LLC owners owe a deceased member's family without a written buy-sellUnder A.R.S.
 Title 29, only the deceased owner's economic interest passes to their heirs.
 The surviving owners are not required to purchase that interest at any price, and the heirs cannot vote, force a distribution, or compel a sale.

-40%Top federal estate tax rate on a family business above the federal exemptionFor owners whose business value pushes the estate over the federal exemption (around $15M per person in 2026, made permanent by the One Big Beautiful Bill Act), the tax is due in cash within nine months of death.
-Without a liquidity plan, that often forces a sale of the business itself.
+40%Top federal estate tax rate on a family business above the federal exemptionFor owners whose business value pushes the estate over the federal exemption, the tax is due in cash within 9 months of death unless the estate elects installment payment under IRC § 6166.
+Without a liquidity plan, the default outcome is a forced sale of the business itself.

 Common Outcomes When an Arizona Business Changes Hands